libpfasst/LibPFASST/docs/source/parameters.rst

 Variables for the predictor
 ---------------------------

-The two variables ``Pipeline_G`` and ``PFASST_pred`` determine how the predictor works.
-The different combinations of these variables and the parameter Nsweeps on the coarsest level great some subtle differences in how the predictor performs.
+The two variables ``pipeline_pred`` and ``PFASST_pred`` determine how the predictor works.
+The different combinations of these variables and the parameter nsweeps_pred on the coarsest level great some subtle differences in how the predictor performs.

 Some cases:

 #.
-If PFASST_pred is false and Pipeline_G is false, then the predictor
+If PFASST_pred is false and pipeline_pred is false, then the predictor
-   is a serial application of SDC with Nsweeps.
+   is a serial application of SDC with nsweeps_pred sweeps.
 This can be done without communication wherein every processor mimics the behavior of the processors previous to it in time.

 #.
-If PFASST_pred is false and Pipeline_G is true and Nsweeps is one,
+If PFASST_pred is false and pipeline_pred is true and nsweeps_pred is one,
    then the predictor is a serial application of SDC with 1 sweep.
 As above, there is no communication necessary.

 #.
-If PFASST_pred is false and Pipeline_G is true and Nsweeps is
+If PFASST_pred is false and pipeline_pred is true and nsweeps_pred is
    greater than one, then the predictor is a version of pipelined SDC.
-There is no communication necessary until the second sweep on the each processor is done.
-After that, each processor must recieve a new initial value.
+There is no communication necessary until the second sweep on each processor is done.
+After that, each processor must recieve a new initial value before each new sweep.

 #.
-If PFASST_pred is true, and Nsweeps equals one, then it doesn't
+If PFASST_pred is true, and nsweeps_pred equals one, then it doesn't
-   matter what Pipeline_G is.
+   matter what pipeline_pred is.
 No communication is necessary, and we simply reuse the function values from the previous iteration in each SDC sweep.
 Some care must be taken here as to how to interpret the variable t0 especially in light of time dependent